 - 1 teaspoon chili paste optional

 - Preheat oven to 375º.
 Trim the bottom root of the mushrooms with a knife, while keeping the mushrooms intact.
 Prepare seasoning in a small bowl and marinade in a medium bowl.

-- Heat your bottom cooking skillet over medium heat with ½ tbsp avocado oil.
+- Heat your bottom cooking skillet over medium heat with ½ tablespoon avocado oil.
 Place the bunch of oyster mushrooms root down on the skillet.

 - Press the top skillet on top of the mushrooms to flatten them for 8-10 minutes.
 Remove top skillet, then sprinkle half of the seasoning on the mushrooms.
 Add veggie broth to the pan.